Ableton/maxdevtools/maxdiff/README.md

 This codebase uses the optional [typing](https://docs.python.org/3/library/typing.html) available in Python.
 This makes it so other tooling such as [mypy](https://mypy-lang.org/) can statically analyse your code for errors before you've even run a test.
 This synergy of types and tooling is useful in an automated context and for doing holistic evaluation, but also the types themselves can provide useful information to people reading and extending the codebase.

 [mypy](https://mypy-lang.org/) is relatively easy to setup with its [getting started](https://mypy.readthedocs.io/en/stable/getting_started.html) instructions.
-Once setup, you can check `amxddiff` as a whole project for type issues by running `mypy amxddiff` from the root of this monorepo, or `mypy .` if your current working directory is already set to the `amxddiff` project.
+Once setup, you can check `maxdiff` as a whole project for type issues by running `mypy maxdiff` from the root of this monorepo, or `mypy .` if your current working directory is already set to the `maxdiff` project.

 ## Testing